 RITE is almost camp in its accretion of references.
 Classical sculpture, a dance history spanning from Isadora Duncan to Xavier Le Roy, and the brutally sensorial performances of Carolee Schneemann and Hermann Nistsch all resonate with Peake’s ambitious project.
 Yet in dance as in art, the moment of exhaustion can be a fertile one.
 Informed by feminist theory, Peake draws on this rich cultural legacy to reclaim triumphant physicality as political statement.
 She presents the body as primal, visceral, erotic – impervious to neo-fascist normalization.
 Her approach is to be understood as a form of protest.
 RITErejects post-modern cynicism: it’s a bodily affirmation that in the current political climate, blasé detachment is no longer an option.

 The works exhibited at Studio_Leigh were produced in partnership with CASS Sculpture Foundation during their CASS Projects residency programme with West Dean College.
 The project was further supported by the Arts Council England.
 The costume worn by Rosemary Lee in RITE was designed by Clover Peake.

-RITE was developed in 2017 with support from the Jerwood Choreographic Research Project 2017 with partners Attenborough Centre for the Creative Arts, Cambridge Junction, Dance4, Greenwich Dance, LIFT, London College of Fashion, Sadler's Wells, Site Gallery and Tintype Gallery and through public funding through Arts Council England.
+A large-scale performance of RITE was developed in 2017 with support from the Jerwood Choreographic Research Project 2017 with partners Attenborough Centre for the Creative Arts, Cambridge Junction, Dance4, Greenwich Dance, LIFT, London College of Fashion, Sadler's Wells, Site Gallery and Tintype Gallery and through public funding through Arts Council England.
 RITE was developed at Somerset House Studios and through a related residency at Cass Sculpture Foundation and West Dean College.